-Finally, we briefly describe the quantification of the static model.
 We calibrate preferences, growth and prices, and government parameters as in the dynamic model.
+In contrast to the dynamic model, there is no distinction between after-tax income and expenditure in this environment.
+For the calibration of this static model, we therefore follow a partial insurance approach-that is, we calibrate productivities such that the model is consistent with expenditure inequality in the data, as expenditures determine dispersion in marginal utilities.

-Regarding inequality, we follow a partial-insurance approach and calibrate productivities such that expenditure inequality in the model is consistent with the data.17 Specifically, we calibrate the skill distribution as an exponentially modified Gaussian distribution (EMG), as in Heathcote and Tsujiyama (2021).
-For 2010, we set the Pareto tail parameter to 3.3, twice larger than the one for the income distribution (Aoki and Nirei 2017; Gaillard, Hellwig, Wangner, and Werquin 2023; Toda and Walsh 2015).
-For 1950, absent estimates of the tail parameter for the expenditure distribution, we assume the relation between income and consumption tail parameters to be constant and obtain a value of 4.4.
-We set the variance of the normal shock in 2010 to match a variance of log expenditure of 0.38-a number well in line with the literature (Attanasio and Pistaferri 2014; Heathcote et al. 2010).
-The variance of log expenditure is thus about 40% the variance of log income in 2010.
-We maintain this ratio and set the variance of the income shock to calibrate a variance of log expenditure of about 0.26 in 1950.
-Appendix D.4 provides more details and summarizes all parameters.
+Specifically, we calibrate the skill distribution as an exponentially modified Gaussian distribution (EMG), as in Heathcote and Tsujiyama (2021).
+For 2010, we set the Pareto tail parameter to 3.3 (Gaillard, Hellwig, Wangner, and Werquin 2023; Toda and Walsh 2015).
+We then set the variance of the normal shock in 2010 to match a variance of log expenditure of 0.36 (Attanasio and Pistaferri 2014).
+In 1950, there is no data on the expenditure distribution.
+We assume that, as in 2010, the consumption tail parameter is twice as large as the income tail parameter.
+This strategy implies a consumption parameter of 4.4 in 1950.22 Similarly, we assume that, as in 2010, the variance of log expenditure is about 40% of the variance of log income.
+This strategy implies a variance of log expenditure of 0.26 in 1950.23 Appendix C.4 provides more details on computations and calibration and summarizes all parameters.